raspberrypi/usbboot/Readme.md

 <a name="secure-boot"></a>
 ## Secure Boot
 Secure Boot requires a recent bootloader stable image e.g. the version in this repository.

+NOTE: Secure Boot is not currently supported on Raspberry Pi 5.

 ### Tutorial
 Creating a secure boot system from scratch can be quite complex.
 The [secure boot tutorial](secure-boot-example/README.md) uses a minimal example OS image to demonstrate how the Raspberry Pi-specific aspects of secure boot work.